-Meet The Reverend Santos Castillo, fondly known as “Father Sunny” to his churches in Kankakee – Saint Teresa, Saint Martin and Saint Rose.
-Prior to becoming pastor of these parishes, he served as parochial vicar at Saint Mary Immaculate in Plainfield (2004-2007), Saint Michael in Wheaton (2007-2010), and Saint Dominic in Bolingbrook (2010-2011).
-His unique role as a tri-parish pastor now is just another bright bit of glass in the mosaic that comprises his priesthood.
+Meet The Reverend Santos Castillo, fondly known as “Father Sunny” to his parishioners at Mary Queen of Heaven Parish in Elmhurst, IL.
+Prior to this, he was given the charge of consolidating three parishes where he also served as pastor - Saint Teresa (2011-2017), Saint Martin (2015-2017) and Saint Rose (2015-2017) so that in July 2017, he became the founding pastor of St. John Paul II Parish in Kankakee.
+Prior to these pastorate assignments, he served as parochial vicar at Saint Mary Immaculate in Plainfield (2004-2007), Saint Michael in Wheaton (2007-2010), and Saint Dominic in Bolingbrook (2010-2011).
+Being the founding pastor of JP2 is just another bright bit of glass in the mosaic that comprises his priesthood.

 Through those years, something indefinable kept tugging at his heart; he recognized it as a call to return to the Seminary.
 In 2000, he did just that.
 His American spiritual director encouraged him to become a “diocesan missionary” to a foreign country that might be in need of priests.
 He was encouraged by the idea of giving back on behalf of the Catholic Philippines, who “had received evangelization from missionaries from the West.”
 He ended up in the Joliet Diocese through an online application process, and was sent to Mundelein Seminary to finish his seminary formation.

 Father Sunny was ordained a priest on June 5, 2004, only the second Filipino to be ordained for the Diocese of Joliet, and perhaps the first to view the United States as his mission.